Axway/agent-sdk/docs/discovery/provisioning.md

   GetApplicationName() string
   // GetID returns the ID of the resource for the request GetID() string
+  // GetName returns the name of the resource for the request GetName() string
   // GetCredentialDetailsValue returns a value found on the 'x-agent-details' sub resource of the Credential GetCredentialDetailsValue(key string) string
   // GetCredentialType returns the type of credential related to this request